yimpy/yimpy/README.md

 And the blood rushed back
-To my limbs, my hands, my head, my heart
-And you broke it apart
+to my limbs, my hands, my head, my heart and you broke it apart